cirquit/random-code/README.md

-# Personal-Repository
+# random code
-My personal repository for C, Bash, Haskell and other languages
+random code snippets for C, Bash, Haskell and other languages